Recognition of interstate or NZ gas licences

 After receiving your equivalent licence, you can apply to remove any limits of conditions provided you comply with Queensland gas work licence and authorisation requirements.

-Once you have met the relevant requirements, you will need to amend your licence or authorisation issued under mutual recognition by lodging a new application.
+Once you have met the relevant requirements, you will need to amend your licence or authorisation issued under mutual recognition by applying to upgrade from within your RSHQ Portal account.
 Fees apply.